zetslief/nettrace/README.md

 TODO:
 - Explorer
     - [ ] Add tabs for every kind of blocks in the files.
+    - [ ] For events, provide a way to explore them per provider.
 - profileme:
     - [ ] Add mode that allows synchronized start - to capture full trace.
     - [ ] Ensure it triggers all TPL events.